progval/oxigraph/lib/oxigraph/src/succinct/README.md

 This list is sorted and written in a custom binary format using [`dsi-bitstream`](https://docs.rs/dsi-bitstream):

-* Split quads into frames using whatever heuristic (by default: split every 100 quads if they have different first terms, or every 10000 quads if they have the first term)
+* Split quads into frames using whatever heuristic (by default: split every 100 quads if they have different first terms, or every 10000 quads if they have the same first term)
 * For each frame of quads:
     * bit 0 if this is the first frame of the file, bit 1 otherwise
     * the first quad of the frame, with each of its term written using [gamma-coding](https://docs.rs/dsi-bitstream/latest/dsi_bitstream/codes/)